-Clamped into Atibal’s affordable QD scope mount ($93 at Optics Planet), the XP8 dropped right onto my flat top AR upper at the correct height.
+Clamped into Atibal’s affordable QD scope mount ($93 at Optics Planet), the Atibal XP8 1-8x dropped right onto my flat-top AR upper at the correct height.
 The XP8 is 10 inches long with a 30mm tube diameter, and weighs in at 17.4 ounces.

 Scope caps and a removable, extended throw lever are included with the XP8.
-This is pretty cool, as these are often add-on accessories even with high-end optics.
-Lever at 3:00 and the XP8 is at 1x, no zoom.
-Lever over the top to 9:00 and you’re zoomed in to 8x magnification.
+This is pretty cool, as these are often add-on accessories even with optics with a high-end price point.
+Place the Atibal rapid view lever at 3:00 and the XP8 is at 1x, no zoom.
+Lever over the top to 9:00 and the magnification changes to 8x.
 The magnification ring has a well-fit feel to it and moves smoothly.
 Not as smooth as a top-tier optic, but it feels good.
 Not too loose, not too tight.

 Unscrew the turret caps to reveal 1/2 MOA click turrets.
 Grab the outside of the turret to dial in your elevation or windage adjustment with clean, fairly well-defined clicks that can be felt and heard.
 A free-spinning plastic disc can then be used to align the zero line with a dimple in the brass threads.
 The disc rotates with the turret, so it’ll always be easy to get back to your zero after dialing for farther shots or for wind conditions.